 These allergy friendly and vegan Gluten Free SunButter cookies are like a cross between shortbread and a soft cookie.
 They are delicious and completely nut free!

-SunButter can turn green?
-Yep!
+SunButter can turn green??
+Yep, it happens.
 SunButter (and ground sunflower seeds) tends to turn certain recipes a green color, but I have discovered that only happens when I use baking soda or baking powder.
-The pH change in the recipe is what causes the naturally occurring chlorogenic acid in the sunflower seeds (and SunButter) to turn a green color.
+The pH change in the recipe can cause the naturally occurring chlorogenic acid in the sunflower seeds (and SunButter) to turn a green color.

-I wanted my cookies to look just like good ol’ peanut butter cookies, so I skipped the baking soda and baking powder altogether, making these delicious Gluten-Free SunButter Cookies a nice color and they have a texture between shortbread and a soft cookie.
-Score!
+Since I wanted my peanut-free SunButter cookies to look just like regular peanut butter cookies, so I skipped the baking soda and baking powder, making these delicious Gluten-Free SunButter Cookies a nice golden color with a nice shortbread texture.
+So yummy!

-I got the idea for this recipe from one of my favorite peanut butter chocolate chip cookie recipes that had that wonderful shortbread texture, but since these are gluten-free and egg-free I had to start from scratch creating the recipe and came up with my own.
+I got the general idea for this recipe from one of my favorite peanut butter chocolate chip cookie recipes that had that wonderful shortbread texture, but since these are gluten-free and egg-free I had to start from scratch creating the recipe and came up with my own.